lmw95/MS3-worldsmiths/README.md

 * Create a profile in order to share their projects with others on the website
 * Socialise with other members of the community around the country

+Inspiration for my project comes from sites like [WorldAnvil](https://www.worldanvil.com/).

 ***Site owner goals***
 * Provide worldbuilders in the UK an engaging and easy-to-use platform to create and join events, share their profiles and network
 * Put new language skills (Python, MongoDB and Flask) into practice